 The Harmful Health Effects of Anger

-And also the gallbladder, because anger cause more bile to be secreted than it would be under normal conditions.
-This substance is expelled through the bladder, which in turn suffers unusual stress in times of anger.
+In addition, your gallbladder is at risk due to the effects of anger.
+Anger causes your body to secret more bile than it would be under normal conditions.
+Then, it expels this substance is expelled through the bladder, which in turn suffers unusual stress in times of anger.

-Whether we’re angry with our boss, partner, children or a long commute, our body secretes the hormone adrenaline, which is also produced when we are in a fearful situation.
-This can lead to muscle pain or spasms, along with headaches.
-The shoulders, neck, and back bear the brunt of this, being the parts of the body that carry the most tension.
+Unfortunately, this can lead to muscle pain and spasms, along with headaches.
+The shoulders, neck, and back bear the brunt of this, since they’re the parts of the body that carry the most tension.

-Itching, rashes, and pruritus have, among other things, anger as a main trigger.
-The same can be attributed to bouts of tension, stress, nervousness, anxiety and fear.
-If you have a wound, it can become infected or even worse because an irritable person will also irritate their wound more than usual.
+Itching, rashes, and pruritus have, among other things, anger as a trigger.
+The same goes for bouts of tension, stress, nervousness, anxiety and fear.
+If you have a wound, it can become infected or more serious because of these negative emotions.

 Anger can also be caused by a threat, stress, or events that occur that the individual has no control over.
 But suppressing anger is never good, because it can affect both psychological and physical health.